Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

   // placement: auto,
 ) <text-document-item>

 The most relevant data is the `text` field which contains the content of the entire text document that was opened.
-Aside from the header which is plain ASCII, the json data sent between client and server is interpreted as UTF-8, thus the `text` string is also interpreted as UTF-8 content.
+Aside from the header which is plain ASCII, the JSON data sent between client and server is interpreted as UTF-8, thus the `text` string is also interpreted as UTF-8 content.
 The exact content of this string depends on the text editor.
 In #vscode[], thanks to the custom #utf8isa[] encoding, the language server will receive the full UTF-8 encoded content of the file (i.e. #isabelle("⟹") instead of #isabelle("\<Longrightarrow>")), however this may not be the case for another editor.

 Thankfully, the Isabelle system internally deals with all types of Isabelle Symbol representations equally, so the editor is free to mix and match whichever representation is most convenient for it.
 As for the other direction, there are many messages sent from the server to the client containing different types of content potentially containing Isabelle Symbols. `window/showMessage` notifications sent by the server to ask the client to display a particular message, text edits sent for completions, text inserts sent for code actions, content sent for output and state panels, and many more.